nsantti/checkers/README.md

   - Players are different colors
   - Arrows are drawn to show previous turn
     - If a multiple-jump move occurs, all arrows are drawn to show move path
-    - Arrows are drawn to show potential legal moves
+    - Arrows are drawn to show legal moves when a piece is clicked
   - Game will tell players whose turn it is
   - Game will tell players who wins
   - Kings are distinguishable from other pieces